CharlieInRain/docs-site/docs/smart-chain/guides/bridge-v2.md

 ![img](https://lh3.googleusercontent.com/KQ4fWbg3WYMAgeQPlFWXUJooZEdn-YUzmOJEURGONbOKQWey88dJf183UhRD2yzBFsZNOT1GCj3FFNbR20PuImBiNV6GOKWFjKkKT0eHoY1U38NDjehPT7eOzUSx-7EZt-jPeVvc)

-To swap Tokens to Binance Chain from a different network, the destination network must be Binance Chain or Binance Smart Chain.
+To swap Tokens to BNB Beacon Chain from a different network, the destination network must be BNB Beacon Chain or BNB Smart Chain.
 You can click on the arrow button to switch between these two networks.

 - Enter Swap Amount then confirm